 This point of view has gained traction in the wake of the robo-signing scandal.
 Buyers of foreclosed homes have discovered that foreclosures aren't always valid.

 Hiring an attorney ensures that mortgage lenders, the title company or other parties will not take advantage of you, Gallagher says.

 "For example, many title companies will ask the parties to sign a release at the closing that releases the title company from any liability associated with their negligence or misconduct," he says.
 "An unrepresented party would not know any better and sign it."

-HUD's website also urges you to consider hiring a lawyer: "Even if your state doesn't require one, you may want to hire a lawyer to help with the complex paperwork and legal contracts."
+In a legacy publication titled "100 Questions & Answers About Buying A New Home", the Department of Housing and Urban Development (HUD) noted: "Even if your state doesn't require one, you may want to hire a lawyer to help with the complex paperwork and legal contracts."

 In a "let the buyer beware" world, you may not want to go it alone.
 Susan Lawrence, president of Real Estate Strategies Inc., says, "Caveat emptor is an operating principle, not a cliché."